XuanLyu/SLE/Additional datasets/readme.txt

 #Link of Celeb A_36:https://pan.baidu.com/s/11-gcQK4FDRb0CUlPSd59yg password:t9h0

 The last one is  WOODS mammography, uploaded in this folder.
+You can also download it from 'https://raw.githubusercontent.com/jbrownlee/Datasets/master/mammography.csv'